Greek creditors seek third wave of reforms before loan

 An EU official said access for the negotiators to ministries and all relevant government bodies had been agreed.
 An ECB aide said some talks would take place at the Athens Hilton Hotel.

-The talks will mostly cover a reform programme Greece must implement to receive phased disbursements of loans, money it needs to meet its debt service obligations and help recapitalise the banks.
+The talks will mostly cover a reform program Greece must implement to receive phased disbursements of loans, money it needs to meet its debt service obligations and help recapitalize the banks.
 However, an ECB policymaker said they would also cover debt relief for Athens.

 ECB Executive Board member Benoit Coeure told French daily le Monde that the euro zone no longer questioned whether to restructure Greece's debt but rather how best to go about it.